nghiant2710/docs/ts7700-debian/README-short.txt

-The bare bones OS image for Technologic TS-7700.
+The bare bones OS image for TS-7700.